-Poland’s energy strategy aims to provide: energy security, energy independence, import-source diversification, technological efficiency, and reduced pollution - all while turning Poland into a major energy hub in the heart of Europe.
+Poland’s energy strategy aims to provide: energy security (US Department of Energy), energy independence (Polish News), import-source diversification (Poland@Sea), technological efficiency (US Department of Energy), and reduced pollution (Scientific American) - all while turning Poland into a major energy hub in the heart of Europe.

 ENERGY SOURCES (based on 2016 IEA data, unless otherwise specified):